kukiclicker/e-commerce-api/README.md

   ```sh
   npm run start:dev <application-name>
   ```
-This function run main.ts file and logs the changes of the project automatically to console.
+This command run main.ts file and logs the changes of the project automatically to console.

 ### Mongo DB
 <p id="mongo">